 The first Waldorf school was established in Stuttgart in 1919 by Rudolf Steiner.
-2019 marks the 100th anniversary of this school.
+2019 marked the 100th anniversary of this school.

 Today there are over 1,100 Waldorf schools and almost 2,000 Waldorf kindergartens in some 80 countries around the globe.
 And more all the time.
 We are making our Centennial an occasion to further develop Waldorf education for contemporary times, and focus more consciously on its global dimensions.
 With many exciting projects on all continents.
 Keep your ears and eyes open, and be part of the movement: 100 years are just the beginning!